 4. Hierarchy as a means of organizing the vertical subordination of system elements.

-6. Purposefulness, which provides for the following processes:
+6. Purposefulness, which includes the following processes:

-Goal setting (goal formation and its deployment)
+Goal setting (formation of a goal and its deployment)

-Tsilezdiisnennya (activities to achieve the programmed goals);
+Tsilezdiysnennya (activities to achieve programmed goals);

-Purposefulness (regulation of activities in order to).
+Purposefulness (regulation of activities with goals).

 requirements for the management system, objective tasks that reality puts forward;